fsaltunyuva/fsaltunyuva.github.io/_posts/2026-01-20-Ray-Tracing-Adventure.md

 Substituting the linear MAR function into this equation gives this calculation for sample size at eccentricity 𝑒:

 $$
-N(𝑒) = \text{clamp} \left( N_{\max} \cdot \frac{a}{a + b \cdot 𝑒}, S_{\min}, S_{\max} \right)
+N(𝑒) = \text{clamp} \left( N_{\max} \cdot \frac{a}{a + b \cdot 𝑒}, N_{\min}, N_{\max} \right)
 $$

 While this model is well supported by human-subject experimental data (to determine a and b values), its validity is largely limited to central vision, typically within an angular radius of approximately 8°.
-Beyond this region, MAR has been shown to increase more steeply than predicted by a linear model [CITE Foveated 3D graphics.
-Brian Guenter, Mark Finch, Steven Drucker, Desney Tan, and John Snyder.
-2012. ]
+Beyond this region, MAR has been shown to increase more steeply than predicted by a linear model [(Guenter et al., 2012)](https://www.microsoft.com/en-us/research/wp-content/uploads/2012/11/foveated_final15.pdf).

-In the peripheral visual field, photoreceptor density decreases rapidly, and the visual system becomes increasingly limited by the Nyquist limit of the retinal sampling lattice rather than optical blur alone.
-As a result, spatial frequencies that are theoretically detectable become aliased, leading to a regime where a linear falloff no longer accurately reflects perceived visual quality.
+In the far periphery, the density of light sensors (photoreceptors) in our eyes drops drastically.
+It is not just that the image gets blurry due to the lens; rather, the 'pixels' of our retina become so sparse that they cannot capture fine details at all.
+This causes aliasing, where details don't just fade, but become distorted or flickering noises.

-This behavior is illustrated by the widening gap between the detectable without aliasing and detectable but aliased regions in the sample falloff diagram.
-The linear model effectively balances quality and performance in the central field but tends to overestimate perceptual sensitivity in the far periphery.
+The Linear Model fails to capture this distinction.
+It assumes vision simply gets progressively blurrier (like a camera out of focus) and calculates sample counts based on this assumption.
+However, because the eye is actually limited by a lack of "pixels" (sensors) in the periphery, the Linear Model overestimates what we can see, wasting samples on details that our brain would perceive as mere noise anyway.

 <p align="center">
     <img alt="dynamicfr" src="https://github.com/user-attachments/assets/67f78b35-cf03-4e6e-b9ac-7c42d565422c" />